pidipidi/website/content/home/about.md

 # Biography

-Daehyung Park is a Ph.D. student in the College of Computing and the [Institute for Robotics and Intelligent Machines](http://www.robotics.gatech.edu/) at the Georgia Institute of Technology, working with Dr. Charles C. Kemp in the [Healthcare Robotics Laboratory](http://healthcare-robotics.com/).
+Daehyung Park is a Ph.D. candidate in the College of Computing and the [Institute for Robotics and Intelligent Machines](http://www.robotics.gatech.edu/) at the Georgia Institute of Technology, working with Dr. Charles C. Kemp in the [Healthcare Robotics Laboratory](http://healthcare-robotics.com/).
 He was a robot engineer at the Mechatronics Center of Samsung Electronics Inc. He is currently researching assistive manipulation and multimodal execution monitoring methods for people with disabilities.